Fuytetcei/estructuras_de_datos/README.md

 Just a basic data structures for lear about them and practise my c/c++.

 There's no memory optimization yet, i want to program some structures first.
+Just tested with basic types.
+Who want to try with complex structures?

         DONE              WISH LiST
         Stack            Red-Black tree